 Varsity and Novice Contests

-Contests marked “Novice” (N) are open only to students, regardless of grade level, who are in their first semester of a high school video / film / media course in the fall of 2025.
+Contests marked “Novice” (N) are open only to students, regardless of grade level, who are in their first semester of a high school video / film / media course in the fall of 2026.
+The means the NOVICE events are for students who have been in a video class for about three months.
+Help us keep the playing field level.

 Novice students may compete in Varsity contests if they wish.